Serving Illinois and Nationwide

 Administrator- Arshad Rahman

-A barebones staff could be linked to the health deficiencies cited in its last inspection, which include the improper disposal of trash, presence of rodents and insects and inability of staff to keep common walking areas free of environmental hazards.
-Residents are not allowed to view the results of this nursing home’s past health inspections, which throws up an additional red flag.
+A barebones staff could be linked to the health deficiencies cited in its last inspection, which include the improper disposal of trash, the presence of rodents and insects, and the inability of staff to keep common walking areas free of environmental hazards.
+For a long time, residents have not been allowed to view the results of this nursing center's past health inspections, which throws up an additional red flag.

 2355 Royal Boulevard